Redefining epinephrine treatment6

-Image of neffy® (epinephrine nasal spray), including a callout of it not being the actual product size
+A hand holding neffy® (epinephrine nasal spray) in a green-teal gradient circle, including a callout of it not being the actual product size

 FDA, US Food and Drug Administration; Rx, prescription.